By Bethany Bouw, CPA

 If you are a foreign person who has a US single member LLC, there are some new developments that you should be aware of for tax year 2017.
 Reporting policies regarding foreign ownership of single-member LLCs have recently changed.
 First and foremost, it is important to know your status – US or foreign.
 To determine this, you should check the IRS rules and contact a lawyer.

-Prior to the issuance of final regulations under sections 6038A and 7701, if a foreign-owned single member LLC was treated as a disregarded entity and neither the owner nor the LLC had US sourced income or engaged in a US trade or business, there was no income or information filing required.
-However, a foreign-owned corporation organized in the US did have reporting requirements.
-The foreign-owned corporation would file a Form 5472 and disclose their ownership and related party transactions.
-The issued regulations now even the playing field and allow for greater transparency relating to foreign ownership/transactions.
+Prior to the issuance of final regulations under sections 6038A and 7701, if the owner of a foreign-owned single member LLC treated it as a disregarded entity and neither the owner nor the LLC had US sourced income or engaged in a US trade or business, the IRS did not require income or information filing.
+However, if a foreign-owned corporation organized in the US did have reporting requirements, the foreign-owned corporation would file a Form 5472 and disclose their ownership and related party transactions.
+Hence, the issued regulations now even the playing field and allow for greater transparency relating to foreign ownership/transactions.

 It is not sufficient to file form 4868 to extend the Form 5472.
 Instead, the taxpayer must now extend their Form 5472 with a Form 7004.
 Best practice would be to file Form 7004 for a Form 1120 and write across the top of the form “Foreign-owned U.S. DE”.

 Pro forma Form 1120

 The IRS allows for the taxpayer to file pro forma Form 1120 with reduced information.
 The only information they require on the Form 1120 is:

 - Name & address of the foreign-owned disregarded entity